LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/psychophysics/ThresholdEstimation.md

 In an interval forced-choice task with 𝑁 intervals, chance performance is 1/𝑁. If the subject cannot perceive the stimulus, their response is assumed to be random across intervals.
 For example, in a four-interval forced choice (4IFC) task, the probability of a correct response by chance alone is 25%.
 This known chance level (gamma) allows performance to be interpreted directly in terms of perceptual sensitivity and provides a natural lower bound for the psychometric function.

 A significant advantage of the IFC task is that it strongly reduces response bias.
-Because the subject must choose one of the presented intervals on every trial, there is no explicit “yes” or “no” decision and no opportunity to adopt a liberal or conservative response criterion.
+Because the subject must choose one of the presented intervals on every trial, there is no explicit “yes” or “no” decision and no opportunity to adopt a liberal or conservative response criterion, meaning;

+* A liberal response bias leads the subject to press the button whenever they are uncertain, increasing false positives.
+* A conservative response bias leads the subject to respond only when they are very certain, increasing false negatives.

 The subject’s internal decision criterion primarily affects which interval is chosen, not whether a response is made.

+#### Task definition

+A threshold estimation test `<threshold-estimation-test>` can be configured to use the Interval Forced Choice response task with the `<interval-forced-choice-task >` element:

 ```xml